-Applicants and participants, including all adults in each household are required to sign the HUD 9886 Authorization for Release of Information.
-This document incorporates the Federal Privacy Act Statement and describes the conditions under which HUD/PHA will release family information.

-MHA's policy regarding release of information is in accordance with State and local laws which may restrict the release of family information.
+- A. Applicants and participants, including all adults in each household are required to sign the HUD 9886 Authorization for Release of Information.
+This document incorporates the Federal Privacy Act Statement and describes the conditions under which HUD/PHA will release family information. - B. MHA's policy regarding release of information is in accordance with State and local laws which may restrict the release of family information. - C. Any and all information which would lead one to determine the nature and/or severity of a person's disability must be kept in a separate folder and marked "confidential" or returned to the family member after its use.

-Any and all information which would lead one to determine the nature and/or severity of a person's disability must be kept in a separate folder and marked "confidential" or returned to the family member after its use.
-The personal information in this folder must not be released except on an "as needed" basis in cases where an accommodation is under consideration.
-All requests for access and granting of accommodations based on this information must be approved by the Executive Director's designee.

-MHA's practices and procedures are designed to safeguard the privacy of applicants and program participants.
-All applicant and participant files will be stored in a secure location which is only accessible by authorized staff.

-MHA staff will not discuss family information contained in files unless there is a business reason to do so.
+- (1) The personal information in this folder must not be released except on an "as needed" basis in cases where an accommodation is under consideration. - (2) All requests for access and granting of accommodations based on this information must be approved by the Executive Director's designee. - D. MHA's practices and procedures are designed to safeguard the privacy of applicants and program participants. - E. All applicant and participant files will be stored in a secure location which is only accessible by authorized staff. - F. MHA staff will not discuss family information contained in files unless there is a business reason to do so.
 Inappropriate discussion of family information or improper disclosure of family information by staff will be handled in accordance with MHA's personnel policies.

-I. OUTREACH
+1.9 OUTREACH

-MHA recognizes that in order to more effectively complete its mission, it must rely on the cooperation and collaboration with community service providers, employers, welfare agencies and others.
-MHA endeavors to create effective working relationships between its staff and other agencies and local employers by establishing personal contacts, participating in meetings or other means to disseminate information about MHA's programs and objectives, and promptly responding (as appropriate) to other agencies' verification of MHAs housing assistance programs.

-Through its proactive outreach efforts and mutual understanding, MHA believes the quality and timeliness of requests for information/verifications from others will be improved, and that MHA program participants will be more fully informed of economic self-sufficiency programs and opportunities available throughout the community.
+- A. MHA recognizes that in order to more effectively complete its mission, it must rely on the cooperation and collaboration with community service providers, employers, welfare agencies and others. - B. MHA endeavors to create effective working relationships between its staff and other agencies and local employers by establishing personal contacts, participating in meetings or other means to disseminate information about MHA's programs and objectives, and promptly responding (as appropriate) to other agencies' verification of MHAs housing assistance programs. - C. Through its proactive outreach efforts and mutual understanding, MHA believes the quality and timeliness of requests for information/verifications from others will be improved, and that MHA program participants will be more fully informed of economic self-sufficiency programs and opportunities available throughout the community. - D. MHA will publicize and disseminate information to the public and community service providers to make known the availability of housing assistance and related services for income eligible families on a regular basis. - E. MHA encourages owners of decent, safe and sanitary housing units to lease to Section 8 families.
+Printed material is offered to acquaint owners and managers with the opportunities available under the program. - F. MHA encourages participation and will actively recruit property owners of suitable units located outside areas of poverty or minority concentration.